BCI-Walls: A robust methodology to predict success or failure in brain computer interfaces: Introduction

-While in classical detection theory there is always a number of samples $N$, if averaged over these, reliable detection is possible.
-However, this does not take into account \textsl{non-stationary} noise which is the case when recording EEG contaminated with EMG (Fig.~\ref{stat_nonstat}B).
+In classical detection theory there is always a number of samples $N$, if averaged over these, where reliable detection is possible.
+However, this does not take into account \textsl{non-stationary} noise which is the case when recording EEG contaminated with EMG, eye-movements and movement artefacts (Fig.~\ref{stat_nonstat}B).
 Here, the noise variance changes, for example, from the small noise variance $\sigma^2_0$ to a large noise variance $\sigma^2_1$ and then back to the small noise variance $\sigma^2_0$.
-The three peaks indicated with ``X'' are noise peaks.
+The three peaks indicated at ``X'' are noise peaks.
 The threshold $\gamma_1$ could be set higher than $\sigma^2_0$ so that the 2nd and 3rd noise peaks are not detected.
-However, now we are encountering a problem at ``?'' which could also be noise or signal.
-It is most likely an actual signal as the noise variance has just dropped again to a lower level but this is only because we know.
-One could argue as above that averaging over more samples $N$ will eventually average out the noise but because of the changing noise variance peaks as the ``?'' become \textsl{ambiguous} and can either be signal or noise.
+However, now we are encountering a problem at ``?'' which could be either noise or signal.
+It is most likely an actual signal as the noise variance has just dropped again to a lower level but this can only be known because noise levels have been asserted \textsl{a priori}.
+One could argue again that averaging over more samples $N$ will eventually average out the noise but because of the changing noise variance peaks as the ``?'' become \textsl{ambiguous} and can either be signal or noise.
 Analytically this means that with non-stationary noise the number of samples $N$ required to detect robustly a signal can reach \textsl{infinity} ($N \to \inf$) and thus detection is not possible at all.
-This limitation is called \textsl{SNR-wall} \cite{Tandra2008}.
-EMG is certainly a non-stationary noise source -- in particular in everyday situations when subjects walk, play a video game or simply talk.
-This means that every activity a subject does will define a hard SNR-wall because the EMG is non-stationary.
-If the SNR is below the SNR-wall it is no possible to detect the EEG at all and thus it is not possible at all to design a BCI system for that activity.
+This condition is called \textsl{SNR-wall} \cite{Tandra2008}.

+Facial EMG and eye-movements are certainly non-stationary noise sources -- in particular in everyday situations when subjects walk, play a video game or simply talk.
+This means that any activity a subject does will define a hard SNR-wall because the EMG and eye-movements are non-stationary.
+If the SNR is below the SNR-wall it is not possible to detect the EEG at all and thus it is not possible at all to design a BCI system for that kind of activity.